 EasySplit 220™ Quadplex #1 30A 240v Splitter - 5ft. cable NEMA 10-30 to two 10-30 outlets and two 6-20 outlets - special

-EasySplit 220™ Quadplex #2 30A is based upon the original EasySplit 220 but is even more versatile!
-This unit takes the place of several other EasySplit 220 numbers, it plugs into a NEMA 10-30 outlet (20amp 240volt).
-The EasySplit 220™ Quadplex 30A has FOUR outlets, two NEMA 10-30 and two NEMA 6-20, you may plug in up to four devices total to share a 30amp outlet and view your total amperage draw on the color meter screen!
-This versatile splitter allows you to plug in several EVSE's, Bitcoin miners, grow lights at the same time while monitoring the amperage/wattage draw allowing you to safely load the 30amp wall outlet for maximum use.
+EasySplit 220™ Quadplex 30A is based upon the original EasySplit 220 but is even more versatile!
+This unit takes the place of several other EasySplit 220 numbers, it plugs into a NEMA 10-30 outlet (30amp 240volt).
+The EasySplit 220™ Quadplex 30A has FOUR outlets, two NEMA 10-30 (30amp 240volt) and two NEMA 6-20 (20amp 240volt), you may plug in up to four devices total to share a 30amp outlet and view your total amperage draw on the color meter screen!
+This versatile splitter allows you to plug in several EVSE's, Bitcoin miners, grow lights, ect at the same time while monitoring the amperage/wattage draw allowing you to safely load the 30amp wall outlet for maximum use.

-Be sure to set your Electric Vehicle or EV Charging Station (EVSE) to 24amps or less when using this EasySplit 220 (max draw for 30amp Dryer Circuit).
+Be sure to set your Electric Vehicle or EV Charging Station (EVSE) to 24amps or less when using this EasySplit 220 30amps outlets (max draw for 30amp Dryer Circuit) and 16amps or less if using the 20amp outlets.

 EasySplit 220™ vs. Dryer Buddy PLUS vs. Dryer Buddy Plus AUTO